MolClaw: An Autonomous Agent with Hierarchical Skills for Drug Molecule Evaluation, Screening, and Optimization: Methods

-For binding interaction characterization and scoring, the framework integrates ProLIF \cite{bouysset2021prolif} to compute residue-level protein–ligand interaction fingerprints for cross-pose comparison, alongside PLIP \cite{salentin2015plip} for high-resolution annotation, quantitative profiling and visualization of non-covalent interactions (including hydrogen bonds, hydrophobic contacts, $\pi$-$\pi$ stacking and salt bridges).
-Independent pose scoring and binding affinity prediction are provided by EquiScore \cite{cao2024generic}, an equivariant graph neural network with integrated physical priors, and Boltz-2 \cite{passaro2025boltz}, a structural biology foundation model for joint complex structure and affinity prediction.
+For binding pose prediction, MolClaw incorporates multiple complementary docking engines, including GPU-accelerated Vina-GPU 2.0 \cite{ding2023vina}, diffusion-based DiffDock \cite{corso2022diffdock}, and KarmaDock \cite{zhang2023efficient}, alongside HDOCK \cite{yan2020hdock} for protein–protein docking.
+This multi-method framework enables cross-validation of predicted binding poses, enhancing reliability in automated pipelines \cite{sadybekov2023computational}.
+Interaction characterization and scoring are performed using ProLIF \cite{bouysset2021prolif} for residue-level interaction fingerprints and PLIP \cite{salentin2015plip} for detailed annotation of hydrogen bonds, hydrophobic contacts, $\pi$-$\pi$ stacking, and salt bridges.
+Binding affinity prediction is further supported by EquiScore \cite{cao2024generic}, an equivariant graph neural network with physical priors, and Boltz-2 \cite{passaro2025boltz}, a foundation model for joint structure and affinity prediction.

-For assessment of complex stability and binding thermodynamics, GROMACS \cite{abraham2015gromacs} and OpenMM \cite{eastman2017openmm} are deployed as fully integrated molecular dynamics (MD) engines, with gmx\_MMPBSA \cite{valdes2021gmx_mmpbsa} enabling post-simulation binding free energy decomposition and per-residue energy contribution analysis to identify key binding determinants.
+For dynamic stability and thermodynamic validation, MolClaw integrates GROMACS \cite{abraham2015gromacs} and OpenMM \cite{eastman2017openmm} as molecular dynamics engines, with gmx\_MMPBSA \cite{valdes2021gmx_mmpbsa} enabling binding free energy estimation and per-residue energy decomposition.